Fukaya A_\infty-structures associated to Lefschetz fibrations. VI: Introduction

 \begin{construction} On a monotone symplectic manifold, consider a symplectic Lefschetz pencil, such that the first Chern class of the manifold is $N$ times the class of the hypersurfaces in the pencil, for some integer $N \geq 1$.
 The Fukaya category of the associated Lefschetz fibration carries a graded noncommutative pencil, with degrees $(2N-2,0)$. \end{construction}

-Take a smooth hypersurface in our Lefschetz pencil, and remove the base locus, which leaves an exact symplectic manifold.
-The fibre at $\infty$ of the noncommutative pencil constructed above is a full subcategory of the Fukaya category of that exact symplectic manifold; this is our version of the relation mentioned in Section \ref{subsec:old}.
-At the other end, the fibre at $0$ seems to hold particular interest in Construction \ref{th:2}: it is $\bZ$-graded, and from a first look, could plausibly be a Calabi-Yau category of dimension $n + 1-2N$ (here, the hypersurfaces of the original symplectic pencil had real dimension $2n-2$); this has not been proved, though.
+Just like their geometric counterparts, noncommutative pencils have ``fibres'' parametrized by the projective line, which are $A_\infty$-categories.
+In our applications the ``fibre at $\infty$'' of the noncommutative pencil is $\scrF(D \setminus B)$, the Fukaya category of the symplectic divisor with the base locus of the pencil removed.
+This reflects a relation that applies to more general Lefschetz fibrations and was already discussed in Section \ref{subsec:old} (our version of it is proved in Proposition \ref{th:restriction-functor}).
+On the other hand, the fibre at $0$ seems to hold particular interest in Construction \ref{th:2}: it is $\bZ$-graded, and from a first look, could plausibly be a Calabi-Yau category of dimension $n + 1-2N$ (here, the hypersurfaces of the original symplectic pencil had real dimension $2n-2$).
+In principle, there should be another approach to defining the ``fibres'' at points other than $\infty$, in terms of $\scrW(M \setminus D)$, but that does not necessarily shed more light on their nature (and the agreement between the two approaches may no longer hold in generalizations where $D$ is allowed to be singular).

-\begin{remark} In spite of the way in which the results above were formulated, we do not actually need a whole Lefschetz pencil for the definitions, but only the part of its geometry which can be seen in a neighbourhood of one fibre.
+\begin{remark} In spite of the way in which the results above were formulated, we do not actually need a whole geometric Lefschetz pencil for the definitions: they only depend on what one can see in a neighbourhood of a single divisor (basically, the divisor itself and its perturbed versions, all intersecting in the base locus).
 However, if one wanted to study the resulting categories further, having the entire Lefschetz pencil at one's disposal would certainly be useful (see Section \ref{subsec:global-geometry}, and in particular Remark \ref{th:lefschetz-pencil}). \end{remark}

 \begin{remark} We use monotonicity as a technical tool, which (unsuprisingly) allows us to deal with bubbling off of holomorphic spheres in a fairly simplistic way.
 It is not inconceivable that this condition could be dropped, and replaced with the assumption that the hypersurfaces should be Poincar\'e dual to the symplectic class (which is the most commonly used notion of Lefschetz pencil on a general closed symplectic manifold).
 On the technical side, one would have to find more sophisticated arguments, possibly borrowed from relative Gromov-Witten theory.
 For the resulting algebraic structures, one can only expect to have a $\bZ/2$-grading in general. \end{remark}